Women’s 2’s9 Week League

 3. Click on “Register for an Adult league, tournament or skills clinic” at the top of the page under the welcome information.

 4. A list of upcoming events will be listed in order by start date.
-Select “Summer League – Women’s 2’s (for new teams to the league -opens May 1st) or PRIORITY REGISTRATION Summer League – Women’s 2’s (for teams that played last season)”
+Select “Summer League – Women’s 2’s and add your team to the waitlist.

 5. Select your team’s category of play, “AA, A, B, or C.” If you are unsure of your team’s skill level, please make an educated guess.
 If you did not play in Women’s 2’s last year, please email the Adult Program Manager at firstname.lastname@example.org detailing both you and your partner’s level of volleyball experience (i.e. university/college, club, high school, recreational, none).